RickyLovesCode/YourREADMEgenerator/README.md

 A generator that creates a **README.md** which is programmed for the user

-- I created this CLI application for user's ineed of a professional resume
+- I created this CLI application for user's ineed of a professional README

 - It solves the dilemma of making your own README

-- I've learned more ES6 syntax, how to use node.js and npm & expanded my knowledge of CLI capabilities
+- With this project I've learned more ES6 syntax, how to use node.js and npm & expanded my knowledge of CLI capabilities

 ## Installation